We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most mild ear infections clear up without intervention.
 Some of the following methods are effective in relieving the symptoms of a mild ear infection:

-- applying a warm cloth to the affected ear
+- Apply a warm cloth to the affected ear.

-- taking over-the-counter pain medication such as ibuprofen or acetaminophen
+- Take over-the-counter (OTC) pain medication such as ibuprofen (Advil) or acetaminophen (Tylenol).
+Find ibuprofen or acetaminophen online.

-- using over-the-counter or prescription ear drops to relieve pain
+- Use OTC or prescription ear drops to relieve pain.
+Shop for ear drops.

 Ear infections usually clear up without intervention, but they may recur.
-The following rare but serious complications may follow an ear infection:
+These rare but serious complications may follow an ear infection:

 - hearing loss